argonautproject/questionnaire/source/pages/index.md

 ## Outstanding issues/Future scope

+- Processing (scoring, aggregating, etc) the responses.
+- Sharing or storing (i.e. a shared 'Answer Bank') and processing answers (QuestionnaireResponse) across systems.
 - Management of versioning of assessments
 - Intellectual Property and Copyright issues
-- Saving/retrieving half completed forms ?
+- Updating completed forms
+- Updating/retrieving half-completed forms
 - Supporting retrieval of standard concepts from external repository like VSAC?  ( example: nursing forms)
 - preference to contain or include return bundle
 - Defining a single way to do X?  e.g choice questions.  (there is more than one way!)